- Rank of Aboriginal Australians on the United Nations Index of Human Development (which considers life expectancy, literacy and standard of living).

 Many Aboriginal people don't have a birth certificate

-One reason is that Births, Deaths and Marriages Registry offices are only located in capital cities, sometimes hundreds of kilometres away from Aboriginal communities.
+- Births, Deaths and Marriages Registry offices are only located in capital cities, sometimes hundreds of kilometres away from Aboriginal communities.

-Secondly, Aboriginal people still suffer from the traumas inflicted by the policies that led to the Stolen Generations.
-In their memory, contact with bureaucrats is inherently linked to trouble.
-Many have trouble reading formal English and fear harm could be done to them again.
+- Aboriginal people still suffer from the traumas inflicted by the policies that led to the Stolen Generations.
+In their memory, contact with bureaucrats is inherently linked to trouble and potential child removal.

 Aboriginal people and assimilation